SMLoureiro/ephyalign/README.md

 A Python package for automatically detecting and aligning stimulus-evoked responses in ABF (Axon Binary Format) electrophysiological recordings with sub-millisecond precision.

+This toolkit was designed in collaboration with the Imre Vida Lab of Charité Berlin.

 ## Features

 - 🎯 **Automatic stimulus detection** - Detects stimulus artifacts from the signal derivative without requiring a separate trigger channel